SameeraSan/paidy-restaurant-api-java/README.md

 - server.port=8080(default)

 - database = paidy
-- db username =
+- db username = paidy
-- db password =
+- db password = password
 - refer SystemConfig class for more configs
 >

 ### Once you complete the configuring project you can run the project
-> To run the project you can use either the IDE or an application server to deploy the restaurant.war file
+- Run the application on IDE
+- Deploy restaurant.war on application server and run the app

 ---